ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/configuring_theme.md

   *  `fosstodon`: Enable or disable the appearance of the Fosstodon nav link by adding the url towards the Fosstodon page.
 Default: *false*
 * `theme_color`: This is the primary theme color which is used in the metadata of the website.
 Please use the hex color without the hashtag as value.
 * `fonts`: List here the urls towards google fonts to include custom fonts for your website.
+* `show_breadcrumb`: Adds a breadcrumb above the title of every page.
+The breadcrumb will always represent the URL pattern.
+Default: *false*